Testadura-Mark/SoluxGround/README.md

 ---

 ## 📁 Repository Structure
-SoluxGround is organized around a `target-root` directory, which mirrors the filesystem layout of the environment it will be installed into.
+SolidgroundUX is organized around a `target-root` directory, which mirrors the filesystem layout of the environment it will be installed into.
 Deployment is straightforward: the entire structure is copied to the target system, placing framework files under `/usr/local/lib/testadura` and creating executable symlinks in `/usr/local/bin`.

 The repository layout:

-- /soluxground/ (or your projectname)
+- /SolidgroundUX/ (or your projectname)
-- /soluxground/LICENSE
+- /SolidgroundUX/LICENSE
-- /soluxground/README.md
+- /SolidgroundUX/README.md
-- /soluxground/target-root/
+- /SolidgroundUX/target-root/
-- /soluxground/target-root/etc/
+- /SolidgroundUX/target-root/etc/
-- /soluxground/target-root/usr/local/lib/testadura/
+- /SolidgroundUX/target-root/usr/local/lib/testadura/
-- /soluxground/target-root/common/
+- /SolidgroundUX/target-root/common/
-- /soluxground/target-root/common/templates/
+- /SolidgroundUX/target-root/common/templates/
-- /soluxground/target-root/common/tools/
+- /SolidgroundUX/target-root/common/tools/

 ## 🧰 Included Tools

-SoluxGround ships with two key tools that streamline scripting workflows:
+SolidgroundUX ships with two key tools that streamline scripting workflows:

 ### **1. create-workspace.sh**
-Creates a new script workspace based on SoluxGround conventions.
+Creates a new script workspace based on SolidgroundUX conventions.

 It:
 - Generates a folder structure